 This repository contains HandBrake with supporting programs MakeMKV and libdvdcss packages for Fedora distributions.
-Along with HandBrake, the same repository is used to host the CUDA and FFMpeg enabled Blender and a FFMPeg binary compiled with most of the possible options.
+Along with HandBrake, the same repository is used to host the CUDA and FFMpeg enabled Blender, a FFMPeg binary and Gstreamer plugins compiled with most of the possible options.
 I’m not able to provide separate repositories for them as either you have a full blown multimedia collection with each component strictly tied to each other, or you just have the plain Fedora repositories with no license/patent encumbered options.

 None of these packages can be distributed inside the main Fedora repositories as they are presented here due to patent and licensing issues or simply because they are coupled with non open source software.

 These packages try to comply as maximum to the Fedora Packaging Guidelines; which means they have